-(a) Notify the Secretary of State of the death or adjudication in writing; and
+(a) Notify the Secretary of State of the death or adjudication in writing;

-(b) Within thirty (30) days of death or adjudication of incompetency, transmit all journal records to the circuit clerk of the county of residence of the notary public.
+(b) Within thirty (30) days of death or adjudication of incompetency, transmit all journal records to the circuit clerk of the county of residence of the notary public; and

+(c) Within thirty (30) days of death or adjudication of incompetency, transmit all audio-visual recordings required under subsection (1) and Section 6(3)(c) to the Secretary of State or a repository designated by the Secretary of State for retention.
+Unless a different period is required by rule adopted under Section 26, the recording must be retained for at least seven years after the audio-visual recording is made.

 SECTION 20.
+Electronic Records.
 (1) A notary public may perform a notarial act with respect to electronic records pursuant to this act.

 (2) The Secretary of State has the sole power to determine the methods by which notarial acts with respect to electronic records may be implemented in this state.
 Those methods must be set forth in rules promulgated by the Secretary of State.

-(3) A notary public seeking to perform notarial acts with respect to electronic records must file an additional registration with the Secretary of State subsequent to being granted a notary commission.
+(3) Before a notary public performs the notary public’s initial notarial act using an electronic notarization system or a communication technology, a notary public shall:

+(a) notify the Secretary of State that the notary public will be performing notarial acts using the electronic notarization system or the communication technology; and

+(b) identify the electronic notarization system or communication technology, or both, that the notary public intends to use.
+If the Secretary of State has established by rule the standards for the system or technology, the system or technology must comply with the standards.

 SECTION 21.
+Commission as Notary Public; Qualifications; No Immunity or Benefit.
 (1) An individual qualified under subsection (2) may apply to the Secretary of State for a commission as a notary public.
 The applicant must comply with and provide the information required by rules established by the Secretary of State and pay any application fee.

 (2) An applicant for a commission as a notary public must: